Since then, Casson has written songs for Rae’s satirical reworking of

 ‘This all-singing (but no dancing) show is absolutely fabulous…put Requiem on your list of must sees.’
 STAGE

 Researching the traditional Requiem movements, Casson coupled them with subjects she felt could be loosely associated, and set them to toe-tapping tunes.
 So the Requiem Aeternam evoked victims of the Falklands war, whilst the Liber Scriptus (‘all our sins are an open book....’) looked at the tabloid press.

 REQUIEM was workshopped at Chiddingstone Castle in 1994, and played in Edinburgh and London two years later, with Delroy Atkinson, Abi Blackmore, John Herriman, Laurence Taylor and Casson in the cast of 5.
 The Rex Tremendae ‘King of tremendous majesty, who freely saves those worthy ones’ was featured on Radio 4’s The Usual Suspects.

-Their present collaboration is a Masque based on the myth of Persephone.
-A section was premiered as part of the Arcola's Grimeborn Opera series in 2007, and when schedules permit, it will be finished!
+At present they are collaborating on a Masque based on the myth of Persephone.
+A section was premiered as part of the very first Arcola Grimeborn Opera series in 2007, and when schedules permit, it will be finished!

 ‘foot tapping fiddle music...(and) catchy all-cast numbers’.
 STAGE.

 Rex Tremendae Edinburgh Festival cast.
 Soloist Laurence Taylor

 The idea of using Rae's weekly Saturday Guardian poem as the basis for writing a revue of the Thatcher years in the form of a Requiem was director Tom Blackmore’s.